-The Public Authority will invite IHSS Providers to training sessions.
-Notice of such training sessions shall be sent to the Union at the same time as the invitations to IHSS Providers.
-Training sessions will be held in locations throughout San Mateo County.
-The Public Authority and the Union will meet to agree upon locations of trainings in June, with an optional second meeting, at the Union's request, in January.
-The Public Authority will give the Union two (2) weeks notice for the meeting.
-Training will be voluntary and without pay and will be at no cost to IHSS Providers.
+The Public Authority will notify IHSS Providers of available training sessions.
+Notice of such training sessions shall be sent to the Union at the same time as the IHSS Providers.
+Training sessions will be held in locations throughout San Mateo County as available, and/or via remote technology.
+Authority provided training will be voluntary and without pay and will be at no cost to IHSS Providers.